Community Detection with the Map Equation and Infomap: Theory and Applications: The Map Equation

 \paragraph{\textbf{Resolution limit.}} Finding modules in large networks can be affected by a resolution limit that prevents detecting small modules when large modules are present.
 Small but functionally meaningful modules may be merged into larger ones.

 For the map equation, there is an analytical estimate that relates the number of links between modules to the map equation's resolution limit,

 where $l_\mathsf{m}$ is the number of internal links in module $\mathsf{m}$, and $C$ is the cut size, that is, the number of links between modules~\cite{kawamoto2015pre}.
-However, compared to other widely-used community-detection methods, such as Modularity, where the resolution limit depends on the total number of links in the network~\cite{fortunato2007pnas}, or the stochastic block model, where it depends on the total number of nodes~\cite{peixoto2013prl}, the map equation is less affected by resolution limit.
+However, compared to other widely used community detection methods, such as Modularity, whose smallest detectable module scales as $\mathcal{O}(\sqrt{E})$ with the total number of links in the network~\cite{fortunato2007pnas}, and the stochastic block model, which scales as $\mathcal{O}(\sqrt{N})$ with the total number of nodes~\cite{peixoto2013prl}, the map equation is less affected by resolution limit.